ShaliniMishra05/Expense-Tracker/README.md

 - **CSS**: Styling and responsive design.
 - **JavaScript**: Functionality and dynamic interactions.
 - **JSON**: Data storage for expenses.
+- **Bootstrap**: Framework used to create a responsive and modern UI.
+-

 ## Getting Started 🚀
 1. Clone the repository:
    ```bash